apollographql/apollo-client-nextjs/package/README.md

 > ☝️ This will work even if your layout is a React Server Component and will also allow the children of the layout to be React Server Components.
 > It just makes sure that all Client Components will have access to the same Apollo Client instance, shared through the `ApolloNextAppProvider`.

-Now you can use the hooks `useQuery`, `useSuspenseQuery`, `useFragment`, and `useApolloClient` from `"@apollo/experimental-nextjs-app-support/ssr"` in your Client components like you are used to.
+You can import the following Apollo Client hooks from `"@apollo/experimental-nextjs-app-support/ssr"` in your client components (make sure you are not importing these hooks from `@apollo/client` as this package wraps and re-exports them to support streaming SSR):
+- `useQuery`
+- `useSuspenseQuery`
+- `useBackgroundQuery`
+- `useReadQuery`
+- `useFragment`

 If you want to make the most of the streaming SSR features offered by React & the Next.js App Router, consider using the [`useSuspenseQuery`](https://www.apollographql.com/docs/react/api/react/hooks-experimental/#using-usesuspensequery_experimental) and [`useFragment`](https://www.apollographql.com/docs/react/api/react/hooks-experimental/#using-usefragment_experimental) hooks.